This book is hard to judge since it’s a collection of short stories. Some I liked, some I didn’t, others I was “meh” on.

 What If?
 2

 Randall Munroe does it again.
-He brings his scientific curiosity to answer some pretty absurd questions.
-He does it with a good sense of humor and easy to understand language.
+He brings his scientific curiosity to the answer some pretty absurd questions.
+He does it with a good sense of humor and easy to understand language

 The Data Detective: Ten Easy Rules to Make Sense of Statistics